The cross-over from Townes solitons to droplets in a 2D Bose mixture: Introduction

 Even when each isolated component is stable, an instability can occur in a binary mixture when the interaction between the two components is attractive and set above a certain threshold.
 Close to this threshold, the balance between the dominant energy contributions can lead to subtle phases.
 For instance, it was predicted in Ref.\,\cite{2015_petrov} that a mixture of repulsive quantum gases in three dimensions (3D) with finely-tuned mutual attraction may lead to self-bound states stabilized by quantum fluctuations.
 This novel state of matter, known as a quantum droplet, was realized experimentally in \cite{2017_tarruell, 2018_fattori}, and the link between these 3D droplets and 1D solitons was clarified in \cite{2018_tarruell}.
 Interestingly, the role of quantum fluctuations is known to be enhanced in low dimensions, resulting in quantum droplet states with properties distinct from the 3D case, both at equilibrium \cite{2016_petrov} and close to equilibrium \cite{2021_sturmer}.

 In a different range of parameters, mutually repulsive fluids may experience phase separation, similarly to solutions of Helium 3 in Helium 4 at low temperatures \cite{1978_fetter} or, more prosaically, in a combination of oil and water.
 This demixing dynamical instability was also characterized using Bose mixtures \cite{1998_timmermans, 1998_hall}.
 In the regime of strong population imbalance, it was realized early that the dynamics of immiscible mixtures may mimic that of a single closed equation for the minority component \cite{2005_clark, 2013_sartori}.
-Recently, this mapping was leveraged for the deterministic realization of Townes solitons in a 2D Bose mixture \cite{2021_bakkali}, by making judicious use of the almost coincidence of the various interaction strengths.
+Recently, this mapping was leveraged for the deterministic realization of Townes solitons in a 2D Bose mixture \cite{2021_bakkali}, by making judicious use of the almost coincidence of the various interaction strengths (see also \cite{chen2021observation} for another preparation protocol of the Townes soliton with matter waves and \cite{Kartashov19} for a general review).
 This approach was also put forward for the realization of other exotic nonlinear excitations, such as Peregrine solitons \cite{2022_romero-ros} or dark-bright soliton trains \cite{2022_romero-ros_b}.

 In this work, we consider a two-component Bose gas and study localized wavepackets of one (minority) component surrounded by a 2D bath of atoms in the other component, see Fig.\,\ref{fig0}.
 In section \ref{sec:phase_diagram}, we focus on the stationary states of the system.
 We show that when the atom number in the minority component increases above a threshold value $N_T$, a cross-over transition occurs from a steady-state with a solitonic character (the Townes soliton) to a droplet-like state.
 Then, in section \ref{sec:excitation_spectrum}, we explore the excitation spectrum of these localized states throughout the crossover.
-In particular, we show the existence of a given range of atom numbers where no localized excitation exist.
+In particular, we show the existence of a given range of atom numbers ($1.45\lesssim N/N_T\lesssim 3.5$) where no localized excitation exist.
 Finally, we discuss in section \ref{sec:conclusion} some possible extensions of this work.